Stents and bypass surgery for pancreatic cancer

 Having a stent put in is generally a simple procedure, and your symptoms should start to improve quickly.
 There can be a few problems with a stent.
 For example, it can get blocked, move out of place, and there is a risk of an infection.
 But there are ways to treat these problems.

 What is bypass surgery?

 You may have bypass surgery if you can’t have a stent, or if a stent hasn’t worked.
 Sometimes, it may be done if your surgeon started surgery to remove the pancreatic cancer, but found that it wasn’t possible to remove the cancer as it had spread beyond the pancreas.

 Bypass surgery for a blocked bile duct is called a choledochojejunstomy.
 It involves cutting the bile duct above the blockage and attaching it to the small intestines.
 This bypasses the blockage.

 Bypass surgery for a blocked duodenum is called a gastro-jejunostomy.
 The surgeon will connect the stomach to the small intestines, bypassing the blockage.

 Bypass surgery is a major operation, and it may take two to three months to recover.

 Eating and drinking after having a stent or bypass surgery

 It may take some time to build up your appetite after a stent or bypass surgery.
 Try starting with small amounts of food, and gradually increase the size of your meals.
 If you had a stent for a blocked duodenum, you will need to be careful what you eat to make sure the stent doesn’t get blocked.
 Read more about diet after a stent or bypass surgery.

-Find out more about stents and bypass surgery in our downloadable booklet below.
-You can also order hard copy publications via our publications form.
+Find out more about stents and bypass surgery by downloading our fact sheet below.
+You can also order all our publications on our publications order form.